suncoast-devs/handbook/lessons/js-ui-as-state/index.md

 ```

 If we step back and look at our list of transactions as an `array` (or `List`)
-of `<li>` we would see that they match the elements of our transactions array.
+of `<li>`, we would see that they match the elements of our transactions array.

 If we could use `map` to transform the array of `transaction` objects in our
-`array` into a series of `li`s contained within the `ul` then this would be a
+`array` into a series of `li`s contained within the `ul`, then this would be a
 repeatable process that could happen any time our list of transactions was
 updated.

 The same is true of the `checking` variable.
 If the user interface was simply
-drawn based on the variables, either directly in the case of `checking` or using
+drawn based on the variables either directly in the case of `checking` or using
-a tool like `map` in the case of `transactions` then to update the interface we
+a tool like `map` in the case of `transactions`, then to update the interface,
-would only need to update the variables (_state_) in our application.
+we would only need to update the variables (_state_) in our application.

 ## What might this code look like?